Columbus, Indiana: Parks and recreation

-Columbus boasts over 700 acres of parks and green space and over 20 miles of People Trails.
+Columbus boasts over 700 acres of parks and green space and over 20 mi of People Trails.
 These amenities, in addition to several athletic and community facilities, including Donner Aquatic Center, Lincoln Park Softball Complex, Hamilton Center Ice Arena, Clifty Park, Foundation for Youth/Columbus Gymnastics Center and The Commons, are managed and maintained by the Columbus Parks and Recreation Department.

+In May 2021, the former Fair Oaks Mall property was renamed NexusPark as part of its redevelopment into a health, wellness, and recreation campus.

 Transportation

 Transit

 ColumBUS provides bus service in the city with five routes operating Monday through Saturday.

 Roads and highways

 The north–south U.S. Route 31 has been diverted to the northeastern part of the city.
 Interstate 65 bypasses Columbus to the west.
 Indiana Route 46 runs-east-west through the southern section of the city.

 Railroads

 Freight rail service is provided by the Louisville and Indiana Railroad (LIRC).
 The LIRC line runs in a north–south orientation along the western edge of Columbus.

 The Pennsylvania Railroad's Kentuckyian (Chicago-Louisville) made stops in the city until 1968.
 The PRR and its successor, the Penn Central, ran the Florida-bound South Wind up to 1971.

 The city has been earmarked as a location for a new Amtrak station along the Chicago-Indianapolis-Louisville rail corridor.